 - Since 2000, providing out-patient and in-patient therapy to people struggling with weight loss, including those who have had bariatric surgery

-- Clinical supervisor at a local mental health clinic
+- 11 years of clinical supervision at a mental health clinic.

 - Transforming Overeating with Tapas Acupressure Technique; MEDA Conference, ACEP Conference, NASW Symposium